By Kelly Butler ,

 The ever-evolving nature of cyber risks, the digital dependence of business, and the sophistication of cyber statecraft contribute to making cyber risk quantification and pricing a daunting task.
 With the future fundamentally uncertain, pricing cyber risk in a way that is commercially viable is challenging.
-At the same time, contract certainty and product integrity are taking center stage as the insurance market navigates the evolving cyber risk paradigm.
+At the same time, contract certainty and product integrity are taking centre stage as the insurance market navigates the evolving cyber risk paradigm.

 Some of the major concerns and corresponding actions include:

 Aggregation, accumulation, and systemic risk: Broadly, these three terms reflect insurer concerns related to correlated losses, amplified by a growing reliance on certain technologies and services.
 These concerns are set against the backdrop of a market that is spread among a relatively small number of reinsurers and primary underwriters, resulting in a concentration of risk.
-Excess insurers are reevaluating attachment points in layered programs and scrutinizing the scope of underlying coverage.
+Excess insurers are re-evaluating attachment points in layered programs and scrutinising the scope of underlying coverage.

-Scope of the coverage: Insurers are increasingly scrutinizing not only the scope of coverage, but also the construction of the contract.
-Frequently, scope is being expressed as limitations related to ransomware and contingent business interruption coverage; liability emanating from business decisions around collection, storage, use, and consent requirements concerning personally identifiable information; and through some broadening of exclusionary language in relation to infrastructure, natural perils, government actions, and war.
+Scope of the coverage: Insurers are increasingly scrutinising not only the scope of coverage, but also the construction of the contract.
+Frequently, scope is being expressed as limitations related to ransomware and contingent business interruption coverage; liability emanating from business decisions around the collection, storage, use, and consent requirements concerning personally identifiable information; and through some broadening of exclusionary language in relation to infrastructure, natural perils, government actions, and war.

-The following are topics and issues your broker and insurers are likely to discuss in depth with you during your next policy renewal discussion:
+The following are topics and issues your broker and insurers are likely to discuss in-depth with you during your next policy renewal discussion:

 Not all ransomware coverages work the same way; buyers need to beware.
 Some insurers impose ransomware limitations on the entire policy, including liability exposure, while others focus solely on the ransomware payment and/or resultant business interruption losses.